 “Our team – from the partners to the clinicians to the maintenance staff – all have a profound understanding of the recovery experience which allows them to deeply hold space between themselves and the client.
 It is in this very space where clients gain trust and change manifests,” says Diahann Klein, CEO.

-Whether a client is struggling to overcome chemical dependency, eating disorders, mental health issues, or any combination of the aforementioned, La Ventana’s seasoned, expert and multi-disciplinary treatment teams are dedicated to a holistic clinical model.
+Whether a client is struggling to overcome chemical dependency, mental health issues, or any combination of the aforementioned, La Ventana’s seasoned, expert and multi-disciplinary treatment teams are dedicated to a holistic clinical model.
 Their model focuses on treating the whole person, carefully considering the body, mind and spirit in addressing the underlying patterns, beliefs and negative thinking that have led to these destructive behaviors.
 The staff treat each client with respect and honor the dignity of the clients’ process, creating a safe and supportive space where clients begin to gain trust as they address all aspects of their lives, stories and experiences.
 Staff meet each client where they are at, guiding them to the understanding of the “why” at the root of their behaviors which, in turn, allows them to cultivate deep emotional and personal growth.

 The common thread that binds all of La Ventana’s Treatment Programs is: Authentic Living.
 La Ventana’s mission is to collaborate with their clients in cultivating a fully engaged life, filled with freedom, purpose and JOY, transcending the mere absence of symptoms.
 The team strives to empower clients to experience meaning and true connection with themselves and others, and to develop healthy life skills in order to thrive in the world.